-- 4.1 Commence meetings promptly at the scheduled times. - 4.2 Allow committee members' views to be heard to the fullest extent possible. - 4.3 Give clear directions to the responsible staff officer in relation to resolutions adopted.
+- 4.1 Commence meetings promptly at the scheduled times. - 4.2 Allow committee members' views to be heard. - 4.3 Give clear directions to the responsible staff officer in relation to resolutions adopted.

 7. RESPONSIBILITIES OF COMMITTEE MEMBERS

 It is the responsibility of Committee appointees: